 In 1915, the golf course was lengthened to 18 holes.
 Donald Ross, Chicago banker and a Scottish golf architect, was sent to Cedar Rapids by Ralph Van Vechten to lay out the extended course.
 Ross told Amor Sargent, president of the Club at the time, that only the Mayfield course in Cleveland could match the Cedar Rapids course for beauty.
 He kept the original first and ninth holes, with #9 becoming the new number #18.
 Accuracy was the major feature of the Donald Ross design and Indian Creek became more a part of the course layout.

 In 1923, the pool was built, significant for being the first outdoor pool to be built in the state of Iowa.
 The land company was dissolved in 1925, its ownership having passed to the Club, its purpose having been fulfilled.
 In 1927, the original wooden structured Clubhouse burned down, and in 1928 the brick Clubhouse was built.
 In 1993, the pool underwent a redesign and became the largest walk-in pool in Iowa.
 Over the years, various additions and renovations have made the Cedar Rapids Country Club the beautiful golf, tennis, dining, and sporting establishment we have today.

-CLICK HERE to read an interview with Cedar Rapids CC Golf Chairman, Vaughn Halyard, that includes a detailed history of the golf course and our course restoration.
+CLICK HERE to read an interview with Cedar Rapids CC Member of the Golf Restoration Committee, Vaughn Halyard, that includes a detailed history of the golf course and our course restoration.